The Best Painter’s Tape for Your Next Project

 - Special purpose: If your room has laminate or wood floors (unfinished, or coated in polyurethane or lacquer), protect the floors with rosin paper and tape specially designed for these materials.

-Tape Width.
 To tape off windows, trim, and molding when painting walls, the ideal widths for the job are 1.41 and 1.88 inches.
 These popular widths create a perfect edge without covering too much of the surface you want to paint—or too little of the trim you want to protect.
 For corner areas and detail/pattern work, a slightly narrower width of 0.94 inches is preferred, because it fits more easily into tight spaces.
 When using a smaller brush for detail work, a narrower tape is also more versatile, as it covers less surface area, making it easier to create stripes and other geometric patterns.
 Extra-wide painter’s tape (from two to three inches) is useful for taping floors and ceilings.
 A wider tape will catch more accidental splatters, as well as protect floors and ceilings from contact with the brush or roller.

-Color.
 Painter’s tape comes in a variety of shades, but the colors are largely arbitrary and don’t signify qualities of the tape.
 The one exception is blue painter’s tape, popular for indoor and outdoor uses because it is UV resistant—important if your paint job will be exposed to sunlight.
 Ultra-violet rays can melt some adhesives to melt, making the tape more difficult to remove.
 Follow instructions for use and this won’t happen with blue painter’s tape.

 This painter’s tape has been on the market for more than 30 years—and it’s still the gold standard.
 UV-resistant, medium-adhesion ScotchBlue promises clean removal after 14 days, with no surface damage.
 While it comes in a range of widths, from 0.7 to 2.82 inches, the 1.88 inch is ideal for a range of surfaces, both flat and curved, including wood, glass, and painted or textured walls and ceilings.
-Buy now.

-2. BEST FOR HARD-TO-STICK SURFACES: ScotchBlue 2097-36EC Exterior Surfaces Painter’s Tape, 1.41 inch X 45 yard
+2. BEST FOR OUTDOORS: ScotchBlue Exterior Surfaces Painter’s Tape

 For exterior and stick-resistant surfaces like brick, stucco, and concrete, trust the heavy-duty adhesive power of ScotchBlue’s Exterior Surfaces Painter’s Tape.
 It has a waterproof backing and can withstand sun, wind, and rain.
 DIYers actually use it for a variety of purposes, including automotive repairs.
 Its 1.41-inch width is highly versatile, but there’s a 1.88-inch version, too, if you need extra wiggle room.
 Be sure to remove within seven days for clean results, and never use it on delicate surfaces, as the added adhesive power will lift decorative finishes and wallpaper.
-Available on Buy now.

 To tape wallpaper, finished wood, and fresh paint (as long as it’s dry to the touch), rely on Frogtape Delicate Surface.
 This low-adhesive tape is embedded with absorbent polymers that react with latex paints, forming a gel barrier that stops paint from bleeding.
 The tape can stay in place for up to 60 days and is best for interior use.
 The 1.41-inch width is highly versatile, especially for trim, windows, and detail work.
-The expert testers at Consumer Reports say that compared to its leading competitors, Frogtape Delicate Surface Painter’s Tape was the easiest to remove and created crisp, beautiful lines.
+In addition to being easy to remove, Frogtape creates crisp, beautiful lines.